lrisberg/ColoradoMycoLeague/Community/Music.md

 MUSIC

-This themed music playlist has been curated for your personal use.
+We curated this themed music playlist for your personal use.

-You must be logged into spotify to hear the whole songs.
+You must be logged into Spotify to hear the complete songs.